Ezhkin-Kot/dotfiles/README.md

 ## Troubleshooting

-If this zshrc config works incorrect, you can restore your old config from `.zshrc-backup` using the following command:
+If this zshrc config works incorrectly, you can restore your old config from `.zshrc-backup` using the following command:
 ```sh
 cp ~/.zshrc-backup ~/.zshrc
 ```